camwebb/akflora/pages_md/blog3.md

 The majority of mismatches are due to minor variations in the author string and often an exact match between _intended_ names can be inferred using some “taxonomic logic.”
-This additional taxonomic resolution is not available in any existing tool that I know of.
+This additional taxonomic resolution was not available in any pre-existing tool that I know of.

 ### Botanical names, deconstructed